GLOBAL MARKETS-Global stocks slip, dollar steady as retail sales tip Fed outlook

 Asian stock marketshttps://tmsnrt.rs/2zpUAr4

-(Additional reporting by Shreyashi Sanyal in Bengaluru, Ankur Banerjee in Singapore and Xie Yu; Editing by Edwina Gibbs, Edmund Klamann, Simon Cameron-Moore, John Stonestreet, Barbara Lewis, William Maclean and Deepa Babington)
+(Reporting by Herbert Lash in New York and Amanda Cooper in London Additional reporting by Shreyashi Sanyal in Bengaluru, Ankur Banerjee in Singapore and Xie Yu Editing by Deepa Babington)

 ((Yu.Xie@thomsonreuters.com;))